logrhythm/OpenCollector-UI/Resources/README.md

   - A config export from a LogRhythm Open-Collector that has been freshly installed and minimally configured.
   - A copy is included in ```lrctl.zip``` as it's used by the ```OCHelper.sh``` script during one of the Post-Install steps of the Open-Collector intallation procedure.
 - **20190802.Box_links.txt**
   - A backed-up list of the direct download links of all the above files.
-Both on Box.com and Github.com.
-As well as the mapping between the short URL (tiny.cc) and their equivalent long URL.
+Both on **Box.com** and **Github.com**.
+As well as the mapping between the short URL (**tiny.cc**) and their equivalent long URL.
-  - The scripts always use the short URLs, which in turn points to the long URLs on either Box.com or Github.com.
+  - The scripts always use the short URLs, which in turn points to the long URLs on either **Box.com** or **Github.com**.
 Allowing me to change the mapping if necessary.